NSF-ALL-SPICE-Alliance/sdg-assignments-zohaib3746/README.md

-## Welcome to the SDG Analytics in R!  🌊 🌱 🌎
+## Welcome to SDG Analytics in R!  🌊 🌱 🌎

 Here is the [course website](https://nsf-all-spice-alliance.github.io/SDG-Analytics-in-R/)!
 It contains everything you will need to succeed in the course